Sasanrf/react-redux-tic-tac-toe/README.md

-This is my personal solution to practice of React’s tic-tac-toe tutorial.
+This is my personal solution to practice of React’s tic-tac-toe tutorial plus redux.

  ideas for improvements for the tic-tac-toe game which are listed in order of increasing difficulty: